GLOBAL MARKETS-Wall Street rises, euro down ahead of ECB meeting

 Longer-dated yields edged up partly after the report on Monte dei Paschi di Siena.

-The U.S. dollar rose 0.4 percent after dipping to a near three-week low against a basket of major currencies the previous day.
+The U.S. dollar started to find some traction and was up 0.4 percent after dipping to a near three-week low against a basket of major currencies the previous day.

-Gold was down 0.04 percent after hitting a 10-month intraday low on Monday.
+Gold was down 0.2 percent after hitting a 10-month low on Monday.

-(Additional reporting by Karen Brettel and Richard Leong in New York and Marc Jones, and Abhinav Ramnarayan in London; Editing by Lisa Shumaker and James Dalgleish)
+(Additional reporting by Karen Brettel and Richard Leong in New York and Marc Jones, and Abhinav Ramnarayan in London; Editing by James Dalgleish and Lisa Shumaker)

 * Michael Goldstein will remain as an executive director and acting CEO Source text for Eikon: Further company coverage: